Energy-Latency Attacks via Sponge Poisoning: Additional Experiments

-\myparagraph{Increasing Attacker's Budget} In Fig.~\ref{fig:ablation_budget} we report the energy increase when the percentage of poisoning gradient update $p$ grows.
-We note that our attack can also succeed when manipulating a few gradient updates during model training.
-This property allows our attack to be applicable even in other contexts, such as federated learning, where the attackers can usually compromise only few nodes. \\
+\myparagraph{Increasing Attacker's Budget} In Fig.~\ref{fig:ablation_budget}, we report the energy increase when the percentage of poisoning gradient update $p$ grows.
+Our attack can also succeed when manipulating a few gradient updates during model training.
+This property allows our attack to be applicable even in other contexts, such as federated learning, where the attackers can usually compromise only a few nodes.

+\myparagraph{Layers Activation on CIFAR10.} We depict in Fig.~\ref{fig:cifar_activations} the layer activations for clean and sponge ResNet18 and VGG16 trained on CIFAR10.
+Notably, the results are consistent with those presented for GTSRB and Celeb in the paper.
+Indeed, the modules mostly affected by the sponge attack are ReLu and MaxPooling.
+We further note that for ResNet18, the ReLu operators placed at the beginning have a greater impact than those placed at the end.
+For example, in the first ResNet18 ReLu in Fig.~\ref{fig:cifar_activations} increases the number of activations by about $~40\%$ (i.e., from $~50\%$ to $~90\%$), while the last ReLu has an increase of only $10\%$.
+However, this phenomenon is not observed on the Celeb dataset, where all the ReLus are largely affected, suggesting that increasing data dimensionality may enhance the effectiveness of the sponge attack.
+We provide additional analysis of layer activations for the remaining models and dataset configurations in Figures~\ref{fig:activations_densenet}-\autoref{fig:celeblarge_activations}.